 When I read The Year of the Warrior, Walker skyrocketed to my top five list of favorite authors, and after reading West Oversea, he remains there.

-If you want an amazing sword and sorcery historical fantasy that is a shining example of how a Christian author can write fiction that is both deeply Christian, and yet honest, pick up The Year of the Warrior, and West Oversea.
+If you want an amazing sword and sorcery historical fantasy, pick up The Year of the Warrior, and West Oversea.
 You've got to read them both!

 (If one wants to read The Year of the Warrior, it's out of print, but you can buy the ebook for $4 HERE.
 And West Oversea is available pretty much wherever books are sold.
 I got mine at Barnes and Noble)